What is a CGI script?

 - Use it

-use CGI::Carp qw(fatalsToBrowser), which will display error messages in the browser.
+use CGI::Carp qw(fatalsToBrowser), which will display error messages in your browser.

 Debug Shell Scripts: